-- 28.1 Upon request to the ACD a shareholder can receive information relating to: - 26.1.1 The quantitative limits applying in the risk management of the Company; - 26.1.2 The methods used in relation to 26.1.1; and - 26.1.3 Any recent developments of the risk and yields of the main categories of investment in the Company. - The FCA Regulations require that authorised corporate directors maintain a liquidity risk management process.
+- 28.1 Upon request to the ACD a Shareholder can receive information relating to: - 28.1.1 the quantitative limits applying in the risk management of the Company; - 28.1.2 the methods used in relation to 28.1.1; and - 28.1.3 any recent developments of the risk and yields of the main categories of investment in the Company. - 28.2 The Regulations require that authorised corporate directors maintain a liquidity risk management process.

-The ACD assesses how many days are likely to be required to sell investments without negatively impacting the fund price or liquidity on a best endeavours basis i.e. a liquidity ladder.
+The ACD assesses how many days are likely to be required to sell investments without negatively impacting the Share price or liquidity on a best endeavours basis i.e. a liquidity ladder.
 The ACD assess the bid/offer spreads and trading volumes as widening spreads and thin trading volumes give an indication that it might be more difficult to dispose of an investment.
 The characteristic of the Company determines the frequency of this assessment.
 The main factors are:

-- 26.2.1 Liquidity of underlying investments; - 26.2.2 The size of the investment as a proportion of the Company and also relative to the market (e.g. proportion of the holding to the average trade size); and - 26.2.3 The average holding period of Shareholders in the Company undertakes testing of its liquidity management arrangements against various stressed liquidity arrangements on a regular basis.
+- 28.2.1 Liquidity of underlying investments; - 28.2.2 The size of the investment as a proportion of the Company and also relative to the market (e.g. proportion of the holding to the average trade size); and - 28.2.3 The average holding period of Shareholders in the Company.

-It is also the ACD's responsibility to ensure that the Investment Adviser
+It is also the ACD's responsibility to ensure that the Investment Advisor's undertake testing of their liquidity management arrangements against various stressed liquidity arrangements on a regular basis.